microsoft/vscode-wiki/Roadmap.md

 - :runner: Provide an overall improved GitHub integration, e.g. we'll make it easier to hover over issue URL in your code or associate a GitHub issue with your commit.
 - Provide full merge support (3-way)
 - Investigate support for showing a local history of a file and folder and combine that with the git history
+- [x] Provide a contributable timeline view
-- :runner: Investigate timeline support for combining local history with other events such as successful test runs or refactorings
+   - Investigate combining local history with other events such as successful test runs or refactorings

 ## Debug

 - :runner: Leverage language services to improve debug experience.
 For example, improve hovering and inline values by leveraging the knowledge about the programming language so that the `Inline Values` feature can be enabled by default
--  :runner: Provide improved 'full stack' debugging, i.e. combined `node` (server) and `chrome` (client) debugging.
+-  [x] Provide improved 'full stack' debugging, i.e. combined `node` (server) and `chrome` (client) debugging.

 ## Testing

-- Investigate how VS Code can improve the testing support.
+- :runner: Investigate how VS Code can improve the testing support.
 Several extensions are already providing testing support, explore what APIs/UIs could be added to improve these testing extensions and the test running experience.

 ## Install